 Referees and Game Time Deadline for Forfeit

 All referees will be USSF certified.
 Referee’s decision is final.
-All games will be assigned a center referee and two assistant referees.

 If a team cannot field the required minimum number of players by game time, the game will result in a forfeit.
 The game will not be rescheduled.
-If a game is forfeited due to an insufficient number of players, a lack of player cards at hafltime, terminated by the referee or field marshal before official time has expired, or any other action that results in the game being officially ended, the game is no longer an official match and the referees will not be required to officiate.
+If a game is forfeited due to an insufficient number of players, a lack of player cards at halftime, terminated by the referee or field marshal before official time has expired, or any other action that results in the game being officially ended, the game is no longer an official match, and the referees will not be required to officiate.

 Termination of a Game by Sportsmanship